fanoframework/fano-fcgi-unix/README.md

 Delete `/tmp/fano-fcgi/fano-fcgi-unix.sock` first then re-run application.

+If you run Debian 9 based distribution, each user now has private /tmp directory, which may cause problem because Apache cannot find our socket file.

 ## Deployment

 You need to deploy only executable binary and any supporting files such as HTML templates, images, css stylesheets, application config.